 - Improve processes to facilitate ease of procurement, drive innovation and reduce transactional costs through continuous streamlining of the procurement processes.

 - Take a lead role on all strategic procurement initiatives.

 - Remain open, competitive and fair in our business practices.

 - Conduct all business in accordance with agency policies and procedures, and in compliance with all legal and regulatory requirements.

 Become a Supplier

 The supplier database is updated periodically to identify new suppliers in the marketplace.
 The Purchasing department periodically seeks proposals and bids for goods and non-consumer services via a procurement method appropriate for a specific commodity/service request (ex: Request for Proposal (RFP), Request for Bid (RFB) or Request for Qualification (RFQ)).
-Purchases less than $50,000 do not require formal solicitations.
-View Current Solicitations.
+View Current Procurement Solicitations.